Shib641/CasSTGCN/README.md

 Graph Convolutional (ST-GCN) modules, and the decoder further leverages Temporal Convolutional Networks (TCN)
 to extract multi-scale temporal features for accurate prediction

-Python version 3.1.1.The package versions used are below.
+Python version 3.1.1.
+The package versions used are below.

 tqdm 4.67.1